lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### Matrix Code

-description: Cmatrix is a simple command-line program that shows a scrolling 'Matrix' like screen in your terminal.
+Command-line program that shows a **scrolling 'Matrix'** like screen in your terminal.

 ```bash
 Brew install cmatrix